NIT-Instructor/Software-Development-with-TDD-and-BDD-2025-2/UserStories.md

 **And**   the test scenarios remain readable and maintainable

-### **Project: Hardware Monitor Temperature and Report Alarms**
+### **Project - User Story 1: Hardware Monitor Temperature and Report Alarms**

 **As a developer**,
-I want the HardwareMonitor to continuously track and filter temperature readings, validate their plausibility, and trigger alarms when thresholds are breached
+I want the HardwareMonitor to continuously track and filter temperature readings **So that** the system always has up-to-date and smoothed temperature values.
-**So that** the system can prevent hardware damage caused by overheating or underheating conditions.

 **Scenario 1: Regular Temperature Update and Filtering** **Given** the HardwareMonitor is active